brianchiangdartmouth/Code-compilation/KevinBacon/README.md

 ```

 ## File summary
-bacon: folder containing actor-movie data.
+*bacon*: folder containing actor-movie data.

-DataReader: processes data files and compiles graph based on actors (nodes) and shared movies (edges) into graph
+*DataReader*: processes data files and compiles graph based on actors (nodes) and shared movies (edges) into graph

-Baconator: BFS to find shortest path from other actors to center of universe
+*Baconator*: BFS to find shortest path from other actors to center of universe

-BaconatorDriver: where the code actually runs
+*BaconatorDriver*: where the code actually runs

-BaconatorDriverTest: hard-coded graph of individuals for easy testing
+*BaconatorDriverTest*: hard-coded graph of individuals for easy testing

-AdjacencyMapGraph: implementation of graph with maps of outNeihg
+*AdjacencyMapGraph*: implementation of graph with maps of outNeihg

-Graph: basic graph interface with params V (type of vertices) and E (type of edge labels)
+*Graph*: basic graph interface with params V (type of vertices) and E (type of edge labels)